NBA Scores: Clippers, Spurs Ends With San Antonio Losing Another Game To Los Angeles

 — NBA on ESPN (@ESPNNBA) April 8, 2017

 After Saturday, the Clippers became one of the only teams to beat the Spurs multiple times this season.
 Los Angeles finished the season series at 3-1.
 It is only the fourth time that the Clippers have bested the Spurs in their team history.
-Saturday was also San Antonio’s tenth loss at home.
+Saturday was also San Antonio’s 10th loss at home.

-Clippers guard Chris Paul finished the game with 18 points, eight rebounds, eight assists and three assists.
+Clippers guard Chris Paul finished the game with 18 points, eight rebounds, and three assists.
 Center DeAndre Jordan added 17 points and 17 rebounds in 36 minutes.
 Blake Griffin added 18 points for the Clippers, but he converted only seven of 19 shots.

 After the game, Paul credited his team for getting into transition.
 He said that is when his team is at their best when they get in transition.
 All five Clippers starters finished in double figures for Los Angeles.

 Head coach Doc Rivers said that it was a good road win for his team.
 He said he liked the win because both teams wanted to win the game.
-Rivers said it was a good competition and his team kept playing.
+Rivers said it was a good competition, and his team kept playing.

 After Saturday’s win, the Clippers head coach earned his 215th win with the Clippers, which ties the franchise record set by Mike Dunleavy.